riccardocora/MAE-Capstone/README.md

 4. Document any new OSC message formats
 5. Update this README for significant changes

-## License

-[Specify your license here - typically for academic projects]

 ## Credits

-Developed for MAE Capstone Project
+Developed for MAE Capstone Project by Riccardo Corà, Riccardo Moschen, Giuseppe Longo.
-- 3D Spatial Audio Visualization System
-- Processing-based real-time audio control interface
-- MIDI and OSC integration for professional audio workflows

 ---